bashtools/mokctl/docs/package.md

     install mokctl.deploy /usr/local/bin/mokctl
 ```

-Now, as I'm getting ready to finish this off I realised I have written any tests.
+Now, as I'm getting ready to finish this off I realised I haven't written any tests.
 We really will need some so let's do that first.

 ## Add tests